krystal/katapult-whmcs/README.md

 │   └── views
 ```

-The Katapult module will then be available for you to use inside WHMCS.
+You can now use the Katapult module in WHMCS.

 ## Development

 You can clone this repository directly into your development WHMCS installation, for example using [this Vagrant box](https://github.com/grizzlyware/whmcs-dev/):

 ```shell